 “No,” Kiluron replied.
 “He’s concerned for his people.”
 He looked at Doil.
 “Isn’t there anything we can try that might actually address these humors that are causing this?”

-Doil hesitated for a long moment, wishing that there were a different answer he could give.
+Doil hesitated for a long moment, wishing that there was a different answer he could give.
 He finally just shook his head.

 “Fine.”
 Kiluron looked from Borivat to Doil.
 “We’ll implement your recommendations.
 But we can’t just sit here and have people starving to death in a season if they don’t die of humors first.
 I have something I want to try.”